-The Town reported a positive expenditure budget variance of \$4,175,280.
+The Town reported a positive expenditure budget variance of \$4,178,011.
 The most significant factors for the positive budget variance were cost savings in administration from conservative spending as well as having a large contingency budget.
-The Town also had greater than expected revenues of \$108,052.
-Higher revenues were mainly due to higher interest earned than expected as well as an increase in taxes.
+There were also significant cost savings in the parks department of \$159,062 for lower-than-expected expenditures due to the COVID-19 pandemic.
+The Town also had lower than expected revenues of \$28,417.
+Lower revenues were mainly due to lower licenses and permits from decreased operations from the COVID-19 pandemic.